 We all know that motherhood is extremely challenging and exhausting, especially for those experiencing their first pregnancy.
 Luckily, your new baby probably won’t have any teeth for you to worry about yet.
 But don’t forget about your own teeth!

-Foregoing regular dental visits can lead to extensive dental problems which will take time, energy and money (all commodities you’ll need once baby arrives).
+Forgoing regular dental visits can lead to extensive dental problems, which will take time, energy and money (all commodities you’ll need once baby arrives).
 Follow these tips to help stay on top of your dental health during pregnancy and in the months after your baby’s birth.

-1. Make sure you keep up regular brushing and flossing
+Make sure you keep up regular brushing and flossing.

-2. If you experience morning sickness, don’t brush right afterward
+If you experience morning sickness, don’t brush right afterward.

-3. Keep your teeth healthy from the inside out
+Keep your teeth healthy from the inside out.

-Dentists recommend eating a balanced diet rich in calcium, protein, and vitamins C and D during pregnancy for optimum dental health.
-Calcium can especially help your teeth stay healthy.
-A healthy diet rich in leafy vegetables, fruit and healthy proteins such as eggs, beans and chicken should do the trick.
+Dentists recommend eating a balanced diet rich in calcium, protein, and vitamins C and D during pregnancy to support optimal dental health.
+Calcium in particular can help your teeth stay healthy.
+A diet rich in leafy vegetables, fruits and healthy proteins, such as eggs, beans and chicken, should do the trick.

-5. After baby is born, make time for dental care
+After baby is born, make time for dental care.